ffineis/Healthcare_Prediction/README.md

 #Healthcare coverage prediction from 2009-2011 American Community Survey data

 In February of this year, I took a programming test for a Chicago analytics company, Civics Analytics.
-It went poorly.
+Uhhhh, it went poorly.
 The test was to supply probabilities for the rows in the ACS dataset with missing healthcare coverage information (i.e. `hicov` was NA).
+Many months later, I'm giving it a second shot!

 ###Directories:
 ####data